ZaiBerm/FEM-QR/README.md

 ## Overview

-  Hello visitors, I created this github repo to help me practice and showcase my not so refined html and css skill By doing a simple responsive QR code panel, i hope that you get a grasp of my current front end skills.
+  Hello visitors, I created this github repo to help me practice and showcase my not so refined html and css skill By doing a simple responsive QR code panel, i hope that you get a grasp of my current front end skills and point out to me what i lack.

 ### Screenshot